Dejavu Quest, Inc. Appoints Dr. Shakthi Kumar As Strategic Advisor For Healthcare And Life Sciences

 The President of DejaVu Quest, Inc., Deepamala Abeysekera, upon welcoming Dr. Kumar to the team, emphasized the company's broader vision.
 "Bringing Dr. Kumar into our fold supports our strategic direction," the President remarked.
 "Our vision extends beyond the immediate horizon, aiming to redefine the landscape of health tech by integrating AI, XR, and digital health innovations.
 At DejaVu Quest, Inc., we are dedicated to crafting technologies that not only advance patient care but also set new standards for the industry."

-DejaVu Quest is a pioneering technology company based in South Florida, USA with R&D development teams in Colombo, Sri Lanka and the UK.
+DejaVu Quest is a pioneering technology company based in South Florida, USA with R&D development teams in Colombo, Sri Lanka, and the UK.
 At the forefront of the AI, XR, and immersive reality revolution, the company specializes in crafting cutting-edge solutions that leverage its proprietary server architecture to power AI-driven applications, XR experiences, and immersive digital twins.
-DejaVu Quest's expertise extends to blockchain and Web3 technologies, positioning it as an emerging leader in Metaverse-related, AI and virtual world platforms.
+DejaVu Quest's expertise extends to blockchain and Web3 technologies, positioning it as an emerging leader in Metaverse-related, AI, and virtual world platforms.
+Media Contact

 Legal Disclaimer: